Website Manager

 KEEP YOUR FANS IN CONTROL

-warned one time.
+If a fan becomes unruly the head coach will be warned one time.
 The second warning will be the removal of the head coach; the next warning will be the removal of the asst. coach.
 If the problem persists, the game will be forfeited by the team which is causing the problem.
 Please note that we require all registered families to agree to our Code of Conduct rules and violations and have a Zero Tolerance Policy when it comes to fan behavior.
 That document is attached here and we expect all Managers and Coaches to follow these rules and enforce them among their teams.

 Equipment